Climate Change

 Product Development

 In the data storage market, the need for low-power consumption-type products is growing extremely rapidly, and we expect to expand sales opportunities by further developing these products.
 We are working on the research and development of more energy-efficient processes and increased capacity through the development of advanced integrating technology.
-We have set the challenging target of reducing the energy consumption of our products by 50% per 1GB from 2017 levels by FY2025.
+Specifically, we have set the challenging target of reducing the energy consumption of our memory and SSD products by 50% per unit of 1GB data from 2017 levels by FY2025.

 Please see below for details.